Rufus Gifford: U.S. ambassador to Denmark (2013-2017)

 As Ambassador, he traveled to Greenland for bilateral meetings on climate change, promoted counter-extremism initiatives and Danish–American trade, and worked to maintain Danish military support in Iraq and Afghanistan.
-In 2016, he accompanied U.S. Secretary of Transportation Anthony Foxx, several American mayors (including current U.S. Secretary of transportation Pete Buttigieg), as well as Danish Transport Minister Hans Christian Schmidt on a bike ride around Copenhagen to showcase its success as a "cyclist-friendly city."
+In 2016, he accompanied U.S. secretary of transportation Anthony Foxx, several American mayors (including later U.S. secretary of transportation Pete Buttigieg), as well as Danish transport minister Hans Christian Schmidt on a bike ride around Copenhagen to showcase its success as a "cyclist-friendly city".

 Gifford was an integral part of bringing the American art form of Long Form Improvisation to Denmark.
-In September 2016, he was in the opening show at the first improv theatre in Denmark, Improv Comedy Copenhagen, and said, "No matter what you are doing, you always have to allow time to laugh, smile and have fun.
+In September 2016, he appeared in the premiere performance at the first improv theatre in Denmark, Improv Comedy Copenhagen.
+He said, "No matter what you are doing, you always have to allow time to laugh, smile and have fun.
 And creating that balance is incredibly important."
 Gifford served as an honorary board member of the American-Danish Business Council.

-On January 16, 2017, Gifford was awarded the Grand Cross of the Order of the Dannebrog by Her Majesty Queen Margrethe II of Denmark for his "meritorious service to the Kingdom of Denmark."
+On January 16, 2017, Gifford was awarded the Grand Cross of the Order of the Dannebrog by Her Majesty Queen Margrethe II of Denmark for his "meritorious service to the Kingdom of Denmark".

+His service in Denmark ended upon the inauguration of President Donald Trump, who allowed no US ambassadors to continue to serve under his administration.

 Post-ambassadorship

 On November 13, 2017, Gifford announced on Twitter that he was running for Congress in Massachusetts's 3rd congressional district in the 2018 United States House of Representatives elections in Massachusetts.
-Gifford was endorsed by U.S. Senators Tim Kaine and Sherrod Brown as well as Valerie Jarrett.
+Gifford was endorsed by U.S. senators Tim Kaine and Sherrod Brown as well as Valerie Jarrett.
 In the primary election, Gifford received 12,796 votes, or about 15%, coming in fifth in the 10-way race.
 His opponent in the primary, Lori Trahan, went on to win the general election on November 6, 2018.

-On January 24, 2020, Gifford endorsed Joe Biden for president in the 2020 Democratic Party presidential primaries.

-On April 29, 2020, it was announced that Joe Biden hired Gifford to be Deputy Campaign Manager on Biden's presidential campaign.
-According to the Washington Post, Gifford would focus on "finance, external outreach and coalition building," in this role.